apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 have all the advanced features included in Internet Explorer 10, but implements the same set of APIs.
 Windows Phone 8 apps do _not_ run on Windows Phone 7 devices.

-See the following for more detailed platform-specific information that applies to both versions:

-- Upgrading Windows Phone
-- Windows Phone Plugins
-- Windows Phone Command-line Tools

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-Line Interface for information about the current interface.

 ## System Requirements